1. What is a djembe?

 It is part of a group of instruments called membranophones, or drums.

-It is made of a hollow wood body, with skin fastened over the top.
+It is made of a hollow wooden body, with skin fastened over the top.

 The skin is traditionally rawhide, such as goat or cow skin.
 Modern djembes often use synthetic skins.
 The skin is tightly stretched over the shell using metal rings and rope.